How to get to Gates | Opening times | Events

 When ready to harvest, cut back haulms (plant stalks) to ground level before gently lifting the plant up with a garden fork.

-Carefully remove the potatoes from the plant and wash well before use in the kitchen.
+Carefully remove the potatoes from the plant and wash well before using in the kitchen.